Welcome!

 My PhD research at Newcastle University focused on how the largest structures in the Universe form under gravitational collapse.
 I am currently an IOP teaching scholar and Reading Partnership Teacher at Reading University in Secondary Science: Physics with Mathematics.

 I'm on the job market for positions at starting after June 2025.
-In particular I'm interested in teaching based positions in sixth form colleges (16-18) teaching A-level physics and (further) maths in the south of England.
+In particular I'm interested in teaching based positions in sixth form colleges (16-18) teaching A-level physics and/or (further) maths in the south of England.
 If you are hiring, or know of relevant positions, please get in touch and have a look at my CV!

 I'm interested in outreach, teaching, and science communication, and enjoy making novel visualisation of complex topics.
 I'm also open to freelance scientific writing opportunities.
 My scientific research focused on cosmology, dark matter, and the large-scale structure of the Universe.